ELIONET/iutvalence-java-tp-2015-g1b-binome1/README.md

 ## Remarks

-- 04/21/2015:
+- 04/30/2015:
-    - Work on your project to end the modeling before the next practical session, please.
-It's not a long job.
+    - During evaluation, I will remove points for all TODO remaining in your project…